Contact Us

 Cardinal Virtures: Justice, Prudence, Temperance and Fortitude.

-caricature: style of writing (or drawing) which intentionally amplifies particular features of its subject or character, usually for comic and/or satirical effect
+caricature: A style of writing (or drawing) which intentionally amplifies particular features of its subject or character, usually for comic and/or satirical effect

 carpe diem: A Latin term coined by the poet Horace, which means 'seize the day'.
 The phrase suggests that as life is short one must grasp present pleasures.
 Thismotif is used in literature, and was especially popular with the Elizabethan lyricpoets.